 Banana Pudding from Food Network Magazine

-Heat the milk and almond responsible gambling milk in a saucepan over medium heat until almost simmering; remove from the heat.
+Heat the milk and almond dealer milk in a saucepan over medium heat until almost simmering; remove from the heat.

-Meanwhile, whisk the general information cornstarch, salt, sugar and egg in a medium heatproof bowl.
+Meanwhile, whisk the join now cornstarch, salt, sugar and egg in a medium heatproof bowl.

 Pour about half of the hot milk mixture us poker sites into the bowl and whisk vigorously until smooth.
 Pour the mixture back into the saucepan and cook over medium heat, whisking vigorously, until thick and starting to bubble, 3 to 5 minutes.
 Whisk in the vanilla.
 Transfer the mixture to a bowl and let cool, stirring occasionally.
 Cut the bananas into thin slices.